 Helmingham Hall has been home to the Tollemache family for more than 500 years.
 This is a beautiful Tudor Hall, with a moat and well-planted gardens, all set within ancient parklands that are home to many red deer.
 A visit to the pretty gardens is a lovely way to spend a day.

 There is a kitchen garden to explore, as well as a traditional herb and knot plot and a space dedicated to fragrant roses.
 The atmosphere here is notably tranquil, which allows you to fully appreciate the beauty of nature, with all its scents and colours.
-Because this is such a sensory treat, it is ideal for those receiving dementia care or live-in care to visit with their companion.
+Because this is such a sensory treat, it is ideal for those receiving care at home, such as elderly care, dementia care or live-in care to visit with their carer.

 If your elderly parents have always been nature lovers, a day out at Africa Alive will give them the opportunity to see African wildlife up close, and it’s a great way to stimulate the senses.
 The must-see centrepiece of this 100-acre park is the ‘Plains of Africa’ area, where you will be able to spot two of the Big Five, including rhino and giraffes.